kembo001/passwordGeneratorUpdate/README.md

-# passwordGeneratorUpdate
+# password-generator
-Updated password generator
+Creating a password generator